 Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

-Target audience: ML practitioners with general transformer/VLM background who want to know whether off-the-shelf video vision-language models can sit in front of a human-rater queue on autonomous-vehicle scenario data — and what predictive uncertainty actually buys you in that role.
+Target audience: ML practitioners with general transformer/VLM background who want to know whether off-the-shelf video vision-language models can sit in front of a human-rater queue on autonomous-vehicle scenario data — and what predictive uncertainty buys you in that role.

 Table of Contents